 A fine for failure to wear a helmet as a minor comes with a $25 ticket in San Francisco.
 Skateboarders of all ages must wear helmets and pads at certain skateparks.
 It is important to note that the city of San Francisco prohibits riding a skateboard of any kind (motorized, non-motorized, or electric) in the streets, sidewalks, or bike paths within a business district.
 In other words, skateboarders cannot skate on the streets or sidewalks in the bustling downtown area of the city.
 Skateboarders also cannot ride on non-business district sidewalks at night.

 Starting 30 minutes after sunset and ending 30 minutes before sunrise, skateboarders cannot use non-business district sidewalks.
 This is for the safety of pedestrians walking at night, who may not be visible to oncoming skateboarders.
 It is illegal to skateboard in any public transit station.
-It is also illegal to skateboard where “prohibited,” including South Beach Park, the Arboretum, the Japanese Tea Garden, Conservatory Valley, Rincon Park, and Yerba Buena Gardens.
+It is also illegal to skateboard where it is “prohibited,” including South Beach Park, the Arboretum, the Japanese Tea Garden, Conservatory Valley, Rincon Park, and Yerba Buena Gardens.

 You cannot lawfully ride a motorized skateboard anywhere in San Francisco.
 However, an electric skateboard is different from a motorized skateboard.
 Assembly Bill 604 defines electric skateboards and differentiates them from motorized boards.
 An electric skateboard uses electric power, not gasoline.
 It is less than five feet long and 18 inches wide.
 It averages less than 1,000 watts and can reach a maximum speed of 20 miles per hour on a flat, paved surface.
 You must follow the following rules to operate an electric skateboard in San Francisco: